Check out this article where we help you discover who are good references for a job application and give you information on how to reach out them.

 All the best,

-Asking for references is to be expected in your job search so knowing how to reach out to your contacts politely and get the best possible reviews is important.
-Companies want to know how others perceive you, so give them the best possible 360 view of yourself as a candidate so you can land your dream job.
+Asking for references is to be expected in your job search.
+So, knowing how to reach out to your contacts politely and get the best possible reviews is important.
+Companies want to know how others perceive you.
+This gives them the best possible 360 view of you as a candidate so you can land your dream job.

-If you want to work with any of our advisors 1-on-1 to get help with your any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to get help with your any other aspect of the job search, become a Pathrise fellow.